Vinay1701/eNotebookReact/README.md

 ## Technologies used

- MongoDB, Express.Js, React.Js, Node.Js, HTML, CSS, JavaScript.
+  React.Js, Node.Js, HTML, CSS, JavaScript.

 ## More Info
 The User Data is safely Secured using Salting of Passwords.